Interference with Reporting of Domestic Violence Lawyer Chicago

 Lack of Intent

-The State must prove that you knowingly interfered with the reporting of domestic violence.
-If your actions were accidental, misunderstood, or unrelated to preventing a report, the charge may not be supported by the evidence.
+The prosecution must prove that the defendant knowingly interfered with the reporting of domestic violence.
+If the actions were accidental or misunderstood, the charge may not be supported.

 False or Exaggerated Allegations